 A Visible THREAD

-I’ve been working on a series of works for A Visible THREAD, an exhibition by 8 members of seam collective which opened on 26th November 2022 at ACEarts, Somerton, Somerset.
+I’ve been working on a series of works for A Visible THREAD, a travelling exhibition by 14 members of seam collective, its third iteration opening on 19th September 2023 at Black Swan Arts.
+Frome, Somerset.

-For this show, I wanted to created work which answered simple questions around ethics and environmental issues within the textiles industry – OH, what to choose?
+For the first two shows, I wanted to created work which answered simple questions around ethics and environmental issues within the textiles industry – OH, what to choose?

 It’s complicated, many layered and an area that every single person on the planet is linked to.